OpenLineage/OpenLineage/client/java/README.md

   .build();
 ```

-To configure the client with query params appended on each HTTP request, use:
+For query parameters on each HTTP request:
 ```java
 Map<String, String> queryParamsToAppend = Map.of(
   "param0","value0",